 Students tackle climate change by building wetland as part of unique Phys.
 Ed. course

-A class of over 25 students reclaimed a concrete heat island on Dawson’s urban campus by transforming it into a wetland as part of a unique-in-Canada Physical Education course.
+A class of over 25 students reclaimed a concrete area on Dawson’s urban campus by transforming it into a wetland as part of a unique-in-Canada Physical Education course.
 The brand-new Eco-Landscaping course was co-developed by Dawson’s Physical Education Department and the Sustainability Office.

 The new Dawson wetland, located on the Wood Avenue side of the campus just off the main parking lot, holds over 150 plants native to Quebec.
 These plants catch Dawson’s rooftop rainwater and return cleaner water to the environment.
 Dawson’s wetland is reducing greenhouse gas emissions and providing a new natural habitat for plants and insects, including dragonflies and damselflies.